-5 ARMs based on forecasts which have stairstep trajectories do not adjust to unforeseen 6 inflation risk.
-The biggest challenge with forecast-based ARMs, however, is the difficulty of 7 choosing a multiyear total cost forecast.
-The British have extensive experience with forecast-8 based ARMs.
+21 ARMs based on forecasts which have stairstep trajectories do not adjust to unforeseen 22 inflation risk.
+The biggest challenge with forecast-based ARMs, however, is the difficulty of 23 choosing a multiyear total cost forecast.
+The British have extensive experience with forecast-24 based ARMs.
 Approved budgets for capex have often exceeded actual capex.
-This may reflect a 9 deliberate policy of forecast overstatement by utilities but may also reflect their discovery, 10 under the force of the performance incentives provided by MRPs, that lower cost is achievable.
-Ofgem and its predecessors have expressed concerns about exaggerated capex 11 12 forecasts for many years.
-For example, underspends occurred in a period when high capex was anticipated due to an "echo effect" when facilities installed in a past capex surge approached 13 14 the end of their service lives.
-In its 1994/1995 price control review the Office of Electric Utility 15 Regulation ("Offer") accepted the need for a high level of replacement capex.
-Offer stated that 16 a significant increase in capital expenditure could be justified for many companies by 17 the need to replace equipment which was nearing the end of its useful life.
-Although no single life expectancy figure is valid, in very general terms heavy electrical equipment 18 19 can be expected to last around 40 to 50 years.
-As a result of this large scale investment 20 in electricity distribution which took place in the 1950s and 1960s an increasing 21 proportion of companies' equipment will reach this point in the review period.
-To avoid 22 a reduction in the quality of supply received by customers, plant replacement will need 23 to increase, alongside the continuing development of methods to extend plant life.14 24 Offer did reduce individual company total capex proposals by as much as 25 percent because not all of the capex was deemed necessary.
-25 26 In its next price control review Offer examined the companies' actual and proposed 27 capex and for the expiring price control prepared a figure, presented below, that showed that 28 actual capex was lower than Offer's approved levels in the prior price control review.
-Offer subsequently hinted that utilities had been deferring capex in year one of the price controls to maximize their profitability.
-It commented that The significant peak in investment during the 1950s and 60s might be thought to have implications for the future timing of asset replacement.
-In practice, the asset replacement investment profile should be determined by the useful lives of these assets, typically ranging between 40 and 70 years, and the extent to which certain of these assets may have become redundant or displaced by later network developments.
-As a consequence significant smoothing of asset replacement is anticipated and the historical expenditure peak is not expected to be repeated.
-15 This experience required the regulator, now called the Office of Gas and Electricity Markets ("Ofgem"), to consider the implications of extensive capex underspends in developing a new price control.
-16 It began by assessing its policy on underspending, asserting that Ofgem would expect such companies to retain the benefit of their under-spend.
-Given that, to a significant extent, the nature and timing of capital expenditure (particularly non-load related expenditure) is discretionary, measures need to be introduced to ensure that companies are only rewarded for genuine efficiency not timing benefits obtained through manipulation of the periodic regulatory process.
-In this context, it is particularly important to ensure that companies do not have a perverse incentive to 'achieve' periodic delays in capital expenditure, such that they regularly under-spend Ofgem's forecasts, thereby gaining a financial benefit, and then claim a higher allowance for the subsequent period in respect of the capital expenditure which has not been undertaken Further where [distributors] underspend in one period and then forecast an increase in expenditure in the next, this will be carefully scrutinised.
-17
+This may reflect a 25 deliberate policy of forecast overstatement by utilities but may also reflect their discovery, 26 under the force of the performance incentives provided by MRPs, that lower cost is achievable.
+27 Ofgem and its predecessors have expressed concerns about exaggerated capex 28 forecasts for many years.
+For example, underspends occurred in a period when high capex was 29 anticipated due to an "echo effect" when facilities installed in a past capex surge approached 30 the end of their service lives.
+In its 1994/1995 price control review the Office of Electricity

+- 1 Utility Regulation ("Offer") accepted the need for a high level of replacement capex.
+Offer - 2 stated that

+3 a significant increase in capital expenditure could be justified for many companies by the need to replace equipment which was nearing the end of its useful life.
+Although no 4 5 single life expectancy figure is valid, in very general terms heavy electrical equipment can be expected to last around 40 to 50 years.
+As a result of this large scale investment 6 7 in electricity distribution which took place in the 1950s and 1960s an increasing 8 proportion of companies' equipment will reach this point in the review period.
+To avoid 9 a reduction in the quality of supply received by customers, plant replacement will need 10 to increase, alongside the continuing development of methods to extend plant life.
+11 Offer did reduce individual company total capex proposals by as much as 25 percent because 12 not all of the capex was deemed necessary.
+13 In its next price control review Offer examined the companies' actual and proposed

-29 came to the conclusion that the "echo effect" was less pronounced than it had feared.
-Offer
+- 14 capex and for the expiring price control prepared a figure, presented below, that showed that - 15 actual capex was lower than Offer's approved levels in the prior price control review.
+Offer - 16 came to the conclusion that the "echo effect" was less pronounced than it had feared.
+Offer - 17 subsequently hinted that utilities had been deferring capex in year one of the price controls to - 18 maximize their profitability.
+It commented that

+19 The significant peak in investment during the 1950s and 60s might be thought to 20 have implications for the future timing of asset replacement.
+In practice, the 21 asset replacement investment profile should be determined by the useful lives 22 of these assets, typically ranging between 40 and 70 years, and the extent to 23 which certain of these assets may have become redundant or displaced by later 24 network developments.
+As a consequence significant smoothing of asset 25 replacement is anticipated and the historical expenditure peak is not expected to be repeated.
+26

+- 27 This experience required the regulator, now called the Office of Gas and Electricity - 28 Markets ("Ofgem"), to consider the implications of extensive capex underspends in developing a - 29 new price control.
+It began by assessing its policy on underspending, asserting that - 30Ofgem would expect such companies to retain the benefit of their under-spend.31Given that, to a significant extent, the nature and timing of capital expenditure

+&lt;sup>17 During the course of the proceeding, Offer merged with the British gas regulator Ofgas to become Ofgem.